A beautiful beautiful article on helping our children through the effects of the horrific recent events…a must read!

 Full length feature about the walk:

-This is a more in-depth look at someone’s experience:
+This is a beautiful look at azadari in sign language:

 Young Muslims, getting together in a halal way, getting exercise, raising money for a good cause and spreading positive awareness of Islam.
 Perfect!